Welcome

 • Tellurgy

-The magic of stone, earth, energy and magnetism: the weight of the world.
+The magic of stone, fire, ice, and magnetism, and more: supreme command over the elements of the world.
 Includes transmutation and heat-based magics.

 The six disciplines are organized into the magic wheel, viewed on the right.
 Each discipline has an opposite, connected by a line.